shugli/strapi-plugin-media-select/README.md

-# Strapi plugin country-select
+# Strapi plugin media-select

-A strapi custom field for selecting any country based on the ISO 3166-1 country code standard.
+A strapi custom field for selecting any MediaHub media.

 ## Installation